Mido (footballer): Ajax

 After his success in Belgium with Gent, Mido signed a five-year contract with Eredivisie team Ajax in 2001.
 He suffered a concussion during their UEFA Cup match with Limassol, after colliding with a defender.
 He made his return for the team against Heerenveen, a match which Ajax lost 5–1.
 However, he was sent off against Twente, after kicking Spira Grujić whilst trying to beat him to the ball, for which he was later given a three-match ban.
 He returned for Ajax against Vitesse, coming on as a substitute in the 75th minute.
 He failed to be selected for the substitutes bench against Feyenoord in March 2002, which was due to a minor clash with manager Ronald Koeman, and Mido left for a short vacation in Cairo.
 Mido scored in Ajax's victory over Utrecht in the KNVB Cup final, meaning he ended the 2001–02 season with the Dutch League and Cup double.

-He played for only 32 minutes against Groningen, after a display which lacked creativity.
+He played for only 32 minutes against Groningen, in a display which lacked creativity.
 He said afterwards he was tired and was carrying a slight injury during the match, but Koeman criticised Mido saying he was not giving everything.
 He revealed in September 2002 that he wanted to leave Ajax in the transfer window in late December.
-However, Mido soon apologised to Koeman and Leo Beenhakker regarding the transfer comments, saying he was "irresponsible" and "unthoughtful".
-He was handed a fine and suspended from Ajax's game against Olympique Lyonnais.
+However, Mido soon apologised to Koeman and Leo Beenhakker regarding the transfer comments, saying the comment was "irresponsible" and "unthoughtful".
+He was handed a fine and suspended from Ajax's game against Lyon.
 In December of that year, he revealed that he wanted to stay at Ajax.
 He scored for Ajax during their 6–0 defeat of Willem II in February 2003, but Koeman again criticised Mido, commenting negatively on his performance against Roda in the KNVB Cup.
 He was dropped for Ajax's next game against Feyenoord, only featuring as an unused substitute.
 He suffered a muscle strain in his upper thigh after a friendly for Egypt, and was ruled out of Ajax's game against Groningen.
 Mido was relegated to the Ajax reserve team for disciplinary reasons, surrounding a perceived lack of effort in training.
 His situation at the club led to interest from Serie A clubs Juventus and Lazio and he later admitted to have thrown a pair of scissors at Ajax teammate Zlatan Ibrahimović following an argument in March 2003.